 When a man ejaculates, he pushes out fluid containing mature sperm, but only five percent of the ejaculated fluid actually comes from the testicles.
 Most of the fluid (semen) comes from organs other than the testicles (the prostate, seminal vesicles, and bulbourethral glands).
 These organs do not make sperm.
 This is why men who have had a vasectomy still have normal ejaculation with significant fluid: only the five percent of the fluid made in the testicles, and the sperm, are missing.

 Since most people rather avoid surgical cutting, here are the facts.
-The no-scalpel vasectomy was developed in China, where it is a very common method for birth control.
+The no-needle, no-scalpel vasectomy was developed in China, where it is a very common method for birth control.
 Rather than having to make cuts in the skin to reach the vas deferens, the physician identifies the tubes under the skin and then isolates them with a specialized clamp after the anesthesia has been given.
 He then uses a special tool to make a tiny puncture and uses the instrument to stretch the opening in order to reach the vas deferens.
 The vas deferens from each side are pulled through the hole one at a time and cut and blocked.
 Unlike a conventional vasectomy, there is very little bleeding and scarring and no stitches are required.

 Although many vasectomies are done under local anesthetic alone, Dr. Werner takes a very medically conservative approach.
 You will have a board-certified anesthesiologist monitoring you and administering anesthetic.
 Most likely, you will not remember or feel anything.